Published on

 Rubbish will be collected every two weeks from a wheeled bin, replacing the weekly blue bags, while recycling will be collected fortnightly, on the other weeks, from the existing green bags.
 Food waste collections are staying weekly.

-However, this will only happen if people recycle as much as possible - which can easily be done with some simple changes.
+These changes aim to increase how much waste is recycled rather than thrown away, but this will only happen if people recycle as much as possible.
+This can easily be done with some simple changes.

 Image